Eddie Brock: Ultimate Spider-Man

-In the reality of Earth-1610 in Ultimate Spider-Man, Edward "Eddie" Brock Jr. is a college student studying the Venom suit his long-dead father Edward Brock Sr. developed as a cure for cancer along with Richard Parker, father of Eddie's former younger childhood friend Peter.
-After Peter reaches out to him while looking into his father's old work, Eddie attempts to rekindle their friendship, showing up at Peter's and Gwen Stacy's high school for lunch and inviting them to a reggae concert; after Peter declines, Eddie takes Gwen to it alone and then afterwards to his dorm room, expecting the teenager to have sex with him.
-When Gwen storms out in disgust, Eddie turns on the television to see a news report of Spider-Man the Venom suit, and rushes to the lab to find an injured Peter in the process of destroying it, revealing his identity and explaining how dangerous it was.
-Afterwards, Eddie returns to the lab and removes a second sample of the suit from cold storage, dipping his hand into it out of curiosity and soon being cocooned by it, instinctively devouring a passing janitor being going to find and devour Peter.
+An alternate universe version of Eddie Brock appears in Ultimate Spider-Man.
+This version is a college student studying the Venom suit, which his father Edward Brock Sr. developed as a cure for cancer along with Richard Parker, father of Eddie's former friend Peter.
+After Peter reaches out to him while looking into his father's old work, Eddie attempts to rekindle their friendship.
+When Gwen storms out in disgust, Eddie turns on the television to see a news report of Spider-Man with the Venom suit, and rushes to the lab to find an injured Peter in the process of destroying it.
+Eddie returns to the lab and removes a second sample of the suit from storage, inadvertently bonding with it.
 Driven insane, he spends the following months in feeding frenzies, eventually selling it before regretting his actions and trying to get it back.
-Suspecting Peter to have it still, Eddie returns to Peter's high school and threatens to reveal to his identity, before going to his home and holding May Parker at gunpoint.
-Peter then subdues him and angrily brings him to a deserted industrial part of New York City, demanding Gwen show Eddie her Carnage form to show Eddie how insane he was to want to become "a monster" again, only for the act of her doing so causing Venom to emerge from within Eddie's blood (microscopic portions of it having remained), tearing Carnage out of Gwen (leaving her a normal human again) and fully rejuvenating the Venom suit.
-Eddie then escapes into the sewers, attempting to eat another passerby in Central Park later as sustenance only for him to actually be a spy, who kills Eddie and takes the symbiote to be researched in Latveria.
+Portions of Venom remain within Eddie's body and eventually regenerate.
+Eddie is later killed by a spy, who takes Venom for research.